dinasv/computer-vision/README.md

 # Overview
 This project is part of a Computer Vision course.

-In this project, I built several neural netwroks in order to classify the SVHN dataset that contains images of house numbers (0-9).
+In this project, I built several neural networks in order to classify the SVHN dataset that contains images of house numbers (0-9).

 I compare between a Fully Connected Network and a Convolutional Neural Network for the task of image classification (spoiler: CNN is much better).